Skip to content

 The missed-call problem is bigger than it looks

-The annual revenue cost of missed calls is estimated at $100,000–$150,000 for the average practice.
-Some callers will try again.
+The annual revenue cost is steep.
+Industry estimates put missed-call losses at $100,000–$150,000 a year for the average practice, with each missed new-patient call worth roughly $850 in first-year revenue and far more in lifetime value.
+Some callers try again.
 Many won’t — especially new patients who found you through search and have two other options a tap away.

 The timing makes it worse.
-3 p.m. is peak call volume at most dental offices — exactly when the team is managing patient checkouts, end-of-day reconciliation, and the afternoon wave of appointment confirmations.
+Peak miss windows are predictable — late morning (11:30 a.m.–1:30 p.m.) and mid-afternoon (3:00–4:30 p.m.) — exactly when the team is managing checkouts, lunch coverage gaps, and the afternoon wave of confirmations.
 That’s not a staffing failure.
-That’s a structural mismatch between demand and capacity that a second hire doesn’t reliably fix, because peak volume is concentrated, not spread evenly across the day.
+It’s a structural mismatch between demand and capacity that a second hire doesn’t reliably fix, because peak volume is concentrated, not spread evenly across the day.

 An AI phone agent handles overflow by being available for every call — at 3 p.m., at 8 p.m., on a Saturday.
-It qualifies the caller, takes a complete message with all the relevant detail (name, insurance provider, reason for visit, preferred callback time), and can book appointments directly if your practice management system supports scheduling integration.
+It qualifies the caller, captures the details that actually matter on an overflow call — name, insurance provider, reason for visit, preferred callback time — and can book appointments directly if your practice management system supports scheduling integration.
 No hold music.
 No forgotten insurance provider.

 For most dental practices I work with, this is the highest-return workflow to start with.
 Not because the technology is impressive — because the cost of the missed call is immediate and traceable.
 If you want me to pinpoint where the missed calls are landing in your practice — peak-hour overflow, after-hours, or specific call types — send your current call flow through the free audit.